 Also Read: How to Grow Spider Plant

-Follow the “better safe than sorry” strategy and water only when the topsoil is a bit dry and deeply, whenever you do until it starts to drain out from the bottom.
-Watering once in every 5-7 days is enough to fulfill the plant’s need.
+Follow the “better safe than sorry” strategy and water only when the topsoil is a bit dry and deeply, whenever you do, until it starts to drain out from the bottom.
+Watering once every 5-7 days is enough to fulfill the plant’s needs.

 - If this indoor plant requires water every 2-3 days, it must be root bound and needs repotting.

 - If you’re very new to growing indoor plants, wait for the plant to droop a little before watering again so that you’ll know it definitely requires water.

 - Must check out these houseplant watering tips to learn more.

 The diameter of the pot ranging from 8 to 10 inches is enough to hold a mature peace lily plant.
 Initially, you can plant it in a smaller container that is 6-8 inches wide and deep similarly or more.
 If you’re growing two-three of these plants together, you’ll need a large 12 inches pot.

 When the plant outgrows the current pot, move it to a new container that is a couple of inches large in diameter.
 If you don’t want to change the pot, take out the plant and divide the rootball and repot the original plant.
 This way, you’ll have new peace lily plants, and the mother plant will have more space to spread the roots.